Bam92/abelmbula/content/blog/xampp-linux/index.md

 ---
-title: "Setting up a LAMP environement in GNU/Linux with XAMPP"
+title: "Setting up a LAMP environment in GNU/Linux with XAMPP"
 date: "2020-10-16T22:23:03.284Z"
 description: ""
 published: true
 cover: "./cover.jpg"
 ---

 Who said that everything in GNU/Linux should be a headache for the users/developers?
-Did you know that you can have a ready to use software bundle to set up an LAMP environment?
+Did you know that you can have a ready to use software bundle to set up a LAMP environment?
 Read the tutorial below to learn how to do so.

 The purpose of this tutorial is to show you a step by step guide on how to get started with XAMPP in your GNU/Linux OS.